 Every website has its own page title, which reflects the content of the website.
 Users of screen readers can thus quickly see what to expect on the website and already have a first good point of orientation.

-The navigation area is introduced by the heading of level 1 (H1), the content of the current page as well.
+The navigation area is introduced by the level 1 (H1) heading, as is the content of the current page.
 All other areas start with the level 2 or 3 heading.

 Furthermore, the page areas are introduced by WAI-ARIA landmarks, which inform you in which area of the website you are currently located.
-This makes orientation even easier for the blind and visually impaired, and the page layout is clearer.
+This makes orientation even easier for the blind and visually impaired, and the page structure is clearer.

 later, you can use the keyboard shortcut "Insert" Ins + "Control" Ctrl + ö to display a list of all landmarks.
 You can also use the ö key to navigate through the landmarks on the Web page.
 In the screen reader NVDA this would be the d key.

 - Jump links to directly reach selected areas of the current page

 - List of keyboard shortcuts

 - Service navigation, including user help (information for personal page customisation, font sizes, etc.) and links to notes, content and help texts

 - Quick search with a form to search the entire website

 - Content area with the actual contents of the respective page

-- Supplementary information with the possibility of direct access / quick access to certain areas of the portal
+- Supplementary information with the possibility of direct entry/quick access to certain areas of the portal

 - Page footer with renewed list of linked keyboard shortcuts for better orientation for blind users at the bottom of the page.

 Links that open in a new window are marked with a corresponding note in the TITLE attribute.
-Users of screen readers must first activate these additional functions to receive the message.
+Users of screen readers must first activate these additional functions to receive the note.

 Form features in detail:

-- The input fields are labeled and can also be accessed with the tabulator key.
+- The input fields are labeled and can also be accessed with the tab key.

 - Mandatory fields are highlighted and additionally marked with awards according to the WAI-ARIA concept.